ueaglider/ueaglider-web/README.md

   - [ ] Gebco bathymetric depth at the location of the last surfacing (Rob)

 - [ ] Security
+  - [ ] install bootstrap locally with npm
   - [ ] secure with SSL
   - [ ] Make sure you can't delete stuff from the website
   - [ ] sql injection vulns